Guidance for Industry: Food Allergen Labeling Exemption Petitions and Notifications

 Clinical testing by oral food challenge of food allergic individuals is the most reliable way to assess the ability of a food or ingredient to provoke an allergic response in food allergic individuals.
 The double-blind, placebo-controlled food challenge is considered to be the best format for an oral challenge but single blind or open challenges may also be appropriate depending on the nature of the product and the food allergic individuals involved.

-Regardless of the specific format used, we emphasize that the patient population involved should be representative of the sensitive population as a whole, that each patient challenged be fully characterized, and that the form, dosing, and delivery system for the test material be appropriate.
+Regardless of the specific format used, we emphasize that to the extent possible the patient population involved should be fully described, that each patient challenged be characterized, and that the form, dosing, and delivery system for the test material be appropriate.
 Studies that fail to address one or more of these points are less able to demonstrate that the ingredient does not cause an allergic response that poses a risk to human health.
 Data describing the result of oral food challenges should include:

 - Information on the individuals challenged, such as-